DhanushE/ASL-Link-Data/README.md

 > Powered by handspeak.com

-This is a small python snippet (part of ASL Link Application) that generates a JSON file that contains "words" associated with links.
+This is a small python snippet (part of ASLink Application) that generates a JSON file that contains "words" associated with links.
 For example the word "box" is associated with [this](https://www.handspeak.com/word/search/index.php?id=2683) link.

 If you are only intrested in the final result of this program, examine [this](https://github.com/DhanushE/ASL-Link-Data/blob/main/words_after_program.json) file which contains all of the data on the handspeak website.